CPK Insurance

 • Commercial auto policies in New Mexico must meet the stated minimum liability limits of $25,000/$50,000/$10,000 when a business vehicle is used for service calls.

-• New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect shop-based locksmith insurance requirements in New Mexico.
+• Most commercial leases in New Mexico require proof of general liability coverage, which can affect shop-based locksmith insurance requirements in New Mexico.

 • Coverage decisions should account for mobile locksmith work, since tools and equipment coverage for locksmiths may be needed for items carried between jobs rather than stored only at one location.